Forlaie/Decision-Trees-Website/README.md

 ### Introduction ###
-A web-based visualization for Decision Tree Models, specifically the Information Gain calculation aspect
+A web-based visualization for Decision Tree Models — specifically the Information Gain calculation aspect.

 ### Installation ###
 ```